tgwesleyclover/webchatbot/README.md

 ## Info

 - Angular v8 is currently used (look at angular JSON)
-- Firebase is used for hosting
+- Firebase is used for hosting (demo purposes)
 - Express and socket io (for the operator/hotelier side)
+- Dialogflow

 This project aims to:

-- ~~Emulate CMR and BH bots to show how the system can answer multiple/different requests~~
+- Emulate CMR and BH bots to show how the system can answer multiple/different requests~~
 - Create an interface to add more agents easily (representative of adding new customer)
 - Create an interface to add new intent to agent easily (customer being able to customise their bot)
 - Create Bot-to-human-handoff functionality (guest side + hotelier side)